sammigachuhi/my_django/docs/13-adding-images.md

 ## Rerun the server

 As always, seeing is believing.
-Therefore rerun your servia via `python3 manage.py runserver`.
+Therefore rerun your server via `python3 manage.py runserver`.
 Go to the **Questionnaire** tab.
 You can create a new one or update an existing questionnaire.
 Open the *questionnaire* and you will see an **images** field.
-This is the button to upload images.
+Upload any image of your choice using this button.
 Once done, hit **SAVE**.

 ![Upload images](images/upload_images.PNG)